My notes from MBSR

 - Neuroplasticity says What You Practice Grows Stronger.
 If you are judging and complaining, judging and complaining will get stronger, not mindfulness.

-- Mindfulness strengthens the center of attention, learning, and compassion in our brain.
+- Mindfulness strengthens the center of attention, learning, and compassion in our brains.

 - All I have learned is two things: